 This two-page factsheet gives a general overview of the role and tasks of the European Free Trade Association.
-Several other factsheets can also be downloaded from our website.

-EFTA Bulletin - September 2012.
+EFTA Bulletin - October 2016.

 This second edition of the Handbook on the EEA EFTA procedures for incorporating EU acts into the EEA Agreement reflects changes made following the 2016 review, namely a reduction of the number of forms used for the processing of acts, and an updated list of categories of acts subject to the fast-track procedure.
 These changes apply from 24 October 2016.